 Dental implants are designed to replace the entire structure of a missing tooth, not just the portion above the gumline.
 To do this, a small metal implant post, typically made of titanium, is placed into the jawbone to mimic the roots of the missing tooth.
 Not only does this form a stable, potentially permanent foundation for your new smile, but it stimulates the jawbone to prevent deterioration.
 From there, a small connector piece called an abutment attaches the final restoration to the implant post.
 The final custom-made crown, bridge or denture will be crafted to match the rest of your pearly whites so that it blends in seamlessly.
 Dental implants look, feel, and function just like natural teeth, and with the proper care, you can easily count on them for decades to come.

-We truly believe that dental implants are the best tooth loss solution available, which is why we offer free dental implant consultations.
-Dr. Kar will take the time to get to know you and understand your goals for your smile.
+The process begins when you contact us to schedule a consultation.
+During your appointment, Dr. Kar will get to know you and understand your goals for your smile.
 Then, he’ll review your medical history and inspect your remaining teeth, gums, and jawbone.
-If you’re not initially a good candidate for dental implants, he’ll work with you to plan any necessary preliminary treatments such as a bone graft, periodontal therapy, or tooth extraction to get you ready for your new smile.
+If you’re not initially a good candidate for dental implants, he’ll work with you to plan any necessary preliminary treatments such as a bone graft, periodontal therapy, or tooth extraction.
 Then, he’ll work with you to determine which type of dental implant is best for you and plan your dental implant surgery.

 Many practices in our area do not have anyone on-staff who is qualified to place dental implants; they must refer patients to other doctors for this portion of their restorative procedure.
-However, Dr. Keyvan Kar is a certified prosthodontist, which means he’s been specially trained in the replacement of damaged and missing teeth.
-While a general or family dentist may provide excellent care for some restorative treatments, a prosthodontist has at least three years of advanced training beyond dental school that enables them to help patients who have cases that require more advanced treatment.
+However, Dr. Kar is a certified prosthodontist and implant dentist in Allen, which means he has been specially trained in the replacement of damaged and missing teeth.
+A prosthodontist has at least three years of advanced training beyond dental school that enables them to help patients who have cases that require more advanced treatment.

 During your placement surgery, Dr. Kar will create small incisions in your gums and drill holes in order to insert the implants.
 You should be comfortable during this stage of your treatment because Dr. Kar is qualified to administer several types of sedation, including powerful lV sedation.